Also on this page:

 Interested in exploring transfer credit eligibility with a particular college or university in Idaho?
 Visit the Idaho Board of Education’s resource for public college and university transfer equivalency guides.
 This resource explains more about specific transfer policies and equivalencies for the institution you’re interested in attending.

 Idaho used to be a very affordable place to get a higher education.
-But in recent years, it has cut scholarship programs and need-based financial aid (the average students gets only $19 of the latter) while raising tuition at four-year public colleges 32 percent from 2008 to 2014.
-The price tag for community colleges spiked too, going up 56 percent in the same period.
+But in recent years, it has cut scholarship programs and need-based financial aid while raising tuition at four-year public colleges.
+The price tag for community colleges spiked too.
 The Idaho State Board of Education manages the few state scholarships available.
 From there, you can apply for awards, learn about credit transfer policies between colleges and explore your education options in the state.